ludavid15/myblog/myapp/src/posts/electric-propulsion.md

 preview: "Electric propulsion (EP) is, you guessed it, all about electric propulsion.
 This includes: ion thrusters, hall thrusters, resistojets, arcjets, and electrosprays."
 ---

 Electric propulsion (EP) is, you guessed it, all about electric propulsion.
 This includes: ion thrusters, hall thrusters, resistojets, arcjets, and electrosprays.
 Technically speaking, anything battery powered is also frequently called *electric propulsion*, but the underlying mechanism of thrust generation in these cases is often a propeller, and that's certainly an aerodynamics problem.
 Also worth mentioning while we're here: propulsion systems are never independent of the entire vehicle.
 It turns out, the power/fuel demand greatly impacts the design.
-Sizing appropriate solar arrays for an EP spacecraft, or sizing fuel tanks for a rocket are challenges in their own right, so we'll limit out scope in this post to analyzing thruster performance only.
+Sizing appropriate solar arrays for an EP spacecraft, or sizing fuel tanks for a rocket are challenges in their own right, so we'll limit our scope in this post to analyzing thruster performance only.

 # Basics